rajuch/Auto-scaling-on-ec2/README.md

 ###﻿Problem Statement:
 ﻿
-While running hive on hadoop,
+Scaling a Hadoop cluster with Hive has the following issues

-   when load on cluster is high, adding the computing node decreases the execution time of the queries but not that much because new node works on the other nodes data as it has no data,
+1. Adding a computing node(Scaling up) when load on the cluster is high decreases the execution time of the queries but its there is still a huge time lag as the new node works on data from other nodes.

-   when load on the cluster is low, removing the node from the cluster also takes lot of time.
+2. The process of removing a node from the cluster(Scaling down) when load on the cluster is low, is also time consuming.

 ### Solution:

 To reduce the time to scale the Hadoop cluster, we came up with the following solution